CorrelAid/hugo-website/content/en/blog/data-scientists-during-covid.md

 ---
-title: "What data scientists should and shouldn’t do in times of COVID19"
+title: "COVID19 - What data scientists should and shouldn’t do right now"
 date: 2020-03-09T00:00:00+02:00
 image: "509-coronavirus-statistics-on-screen.jpg"
 summary: "We think data scientists should be very intentional with what they do and don't do right now.
 Here's why."